-Business View Magazine interviews the Hon.
+Business View Caribbean interviews the Hon.
 Roy McTaggart, Minister Finance & Economic Development, for our focus on economic growth in the Cayman Islands.

 The Cayman Islands Government is focused on providing a thriving environment in its jurisdiction where businesses and individuals can prosper.
 As the Minister of Finance & Economic Development (FED), Hon.
 Roy McTaggart, JP, MLAI, states, “Unequivocally, we want businesses to succeed, for we know that when they are successful, Cayman is successful.
 We dialogue regularly with our industry partners; we listen to ideas and suggestions, and we are taking positive steps to minimize red-tape that is so often a disincentive to the private sector.”

 Recently, Business View Magazine spoke with Minister McTaggart about the current financial state in the Caymans and the excellent economic future on the horizon.
 The following is an edited transcript of that conversation:

 BVM: It’s a pleasure to speak with you, Minister McTaggart.
 Could we begin with a report card on the Cayman Islands’ current economic picture?